NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         width="896"
         height="920" />
     <figcaption>
-        <a href="#figure-spa-preload">SPA with preloading:</a> In this example, as soon as the client receives the page's head (t=112ms) element it starts preloading the page's data.
-The data is received at t=529ms and is ultimately rendered to the screen at <a href="/blog/web-frontend-performance/waterfall-diagram/spa-preload.json">t=756ms</a> (65% the time taken without preloading).
+        <a target="_blank" href="#figure-spa-preload">SPA with preloading:</a> In this example, as soon as the client receives the page's head (t=112ms) element it starts preloading the page's data.
+The data is received at t=529ms and is ultimately rendered to the screen at <a href="/blog/web-frontend-performance/waterfall-diagram/spa-preload.json">t=756ms</a> (416ms earlier than the example without preloading).
     </figcaption>
 </figure>